serverwentdown/dns64/README.md

 ## TODO

+Not all features required by DNS64 are implemented, only basic AAAA synthesis.

 * [ ] Resolve PTR records
 * [ ] Follow CNAME records
 * [ ] Make resolver DNSSEC aware